 taken around one of these features, a property owner may be liable for

 compensation.
-The reputable North Carolina premises liability attorneys at
+The reputable Durham premises liability attorneys at

 Twiggs, Strickland & Rabenau have assisted numerous clients throughout the state of with injury claims